 Our latest Children's Services Plan was agreed in March 2023.

 The Chief Officers of the Council, NHS and Police in Dumfries and Galloway have a vision for children, young people and their families:

 "All children and young people in Dumfries and Galloway will be treated with kindness, love and respect, and given the right support at the right time to enable them to reach their full potential."

 The Children's Services Plan sets out how this vision will be achieved.

-- The life chances and outcomes for care experienced children and young people improve
+- Improving outcomes for children and young people most in need of support.

-- The mental health and wellbeing of children and young people improves
+- Meaningful engagement with, and involvement of children and young people.

-These priorities demonstrate our focus on protecting and supporting our most vulnerable young people.
+These priorities and workstreams demonstrate our focus on supporting our most vulnerable children and young people.

 Reporting on Children's Rights